Kinetic approach of plasma

 The behavior of plasma can be described through several frameworks, depending on the assumptions and its characteristics.
 A well known approach is the magnetohydrodynamic one, which treats the plasma as a conducting fluid, with macroscopic quanities such as density, velocity and pressure.
 This approach is valid when the plasma is collisional, meaning that the mean free path of the particles is much smaller than the characteristic length scale of the system.

 However, in the magnetosphere, the plasma is often collisionless, while there are also regions that exhibit strong wave-particle interactions or non-Maxwellian distributions.
-In these cases, the kinetic approach is more appropriate, where the distribution function of the particles is considered.
+In these cases, the kinetic approach is more appropriate, where the Distribution Function of the particles is considered.

 Where